mayra-palomares/demo-shopping-cart/README.md

 ## General info

-This is a shopping cart created with Vite and TypeScript.
+This is a shopping cart created with React, TypeScript and Vite.

 ## Technologies